pitrho/docker-redis/README.md

 * has a reasonable default Redis configuration;
 * makes it easy to override those defaults; and,
-* makes it easy to persistent your Redis data across container restarts,
+* makes it easy to persist your Redis data across container restarts,
 * makes it easy to backup the redis dump file to AWS S3.